-1.3.2 Monitoring, Review, and Problem Reporting
+Revision 5.
+1.3.2 Monitoring, Review, and Problem Reporting, is hereby deleted and replaced as follows:

 The provisions of this Section 1.3.2 are in addition to any Agency activity, reporting, or procedures specifically allowed or required in Section 4.
 If there is a conflict between the provisions of this Section and the provisions of Section 4, Section 4 supersedes the provisions of this Section.